Omega Watch Markings & Identification Guide

 How can I tell if my Omega watch is authentic?

-Authenticating an Omega watch typically involves examining the movement for genuine Omega caliber markings and construction quality, verifying that the case reference and serial numbers are consistent with known Omega production records, and inspecting the dial for correct printing and logo details.
+Evaluating an Omega watch typically involves examining the movement for genuine Omega caliber markings and construction quality, verifying that the case reference and serial numbers are consistent with known Omega production records, and inspecting the dial for correct printing and logo details.
 Comparing the watch against known examples from the same reference is commonly recommended.
 For high-value pieces, submitting the watch to Omega for a heritage evaluation or consulting a qualified Omega specialist is often advised.

 What does Co-Axial mean on my Omega watch?